Skip to Content

 Chemissian

 Chemissian is a powerful tool for analyzing the electronic structure and spectra of molecules.
-With this tool, you can build and analyze molecular orbital energy-level diagrams using both Hartree-Fock and Kohn-Sham methods.
-Additionally, you can compare calculated experimental UV-VIS electronic spectra with experimental ones on the same plot, calculate and visualize spin natural orbitals, natural transition orbitals, electronic and spin densities, and prepare them for publication.
-The graphical interface of Chemissian is user-friendly, making it easy to examine and visualize data from output files generated by various quantum chemical program packages, including Gaussian, US-Gamess, Firefly/PC-Gamess, Q-Chem, Molpro, NWChem, ORCA, Turbomole and Spartan.
-Chemissian can be used to investigate the nature of transitions in UV-vis spectra, as well as the bonding nature of molecules.
+This tool allows the construction and analysis of molecular orbital energy-level diagrams using both Hartree-Fock and Kohn-Sham methods.
+Additionally, it enables the comparison of calculated and experimental UV-VIS electronic spectra on the same plot, as well as the calculation and visualization of spin natural orbitals, natural transition orbitals, and electronic and spin densities, preparing them for publication.
+The graphical interface of Chemissian is user-friendly, facilitating the examination and visualization of data from output files generated by various quantum chemical program packages, including Gaussian, US-Gamess, Firefly/PC-Gamess, Q-Chem, Molpro, NWChem, ORCA, Turbomole, and Spartan.
+Chemissian can be used to study the nature of transitions in UV-VIS spectra, as well as the bonding nature of molecules.

 Chemissian Features:

-• With the integrated graphical editor, it's a breeze to add text labels to MO diagrams.
-You can also add connecting lines between MO energy levels and "occupy" the energy levels with electrons.
-This makes it much easier to visualize and understand the molecular orbitals:
+• The integrated graphical editor facilitates the addition of text labels to MO diagrams.
+Connecting lines between MO energy levels can be added, and energy levels can be "occupied" with electrons.
+This makes it easier to visualize and analyze the molecular orbitals:

 Formation of the nitrogen molecule from atoms - Atomic and Molecular Orbitals Molecular orbitals of ethylene and acetylene